Keyhabit/Rustic-keyboard-layout/README.md

 It's named according to the many nature-related terms visible on the vowel hand (e. g. oak, yak and German Kuh, Huf).

 Its advantages lie exclusively in the stats of the vowel hand.
-Here it has a large share of SFBs on the index finger, relieving the ring finger, plus it has a much lower amount of scissoring here because of the punctuation being on the index as well.
+Here it has a large share of SFBs on the index finger, relieving the ring finger, plus it has a much lower amount of scissoring from moving punctuation onto index as well.

 ![Rustic layout](https://github.com/Keyhabit/Rustic-keyboard-layout/assets/56698156/9f3ae2d8-1f53-4279-9cf9-4b07984722cb)